May 2nd 2017

 Top Ten Tuesday is a weekly meme hosted by The Broke and the Bookish.

 Hi everyone!
 This week the Top 10 Tuesday challenge was anything book cover related, so I’ve chosen to focus on what I think are some of the most beautiful book covers out there.
-Feel free to judge these books by their covers, they stories are all just as beautiful.
+Feel free to judge these books by their covers, their stories are all just as beautiful.
 The pictures are of the copies that I own (they’re the UK versions).
 I’ve tried to put them in a rough order, but it was so difficult to place them, and I’m still not completely set.
 Without further ado, I hope you enjoy my picks!

 (1) The Starbound Trilogy by Amie Kaufman and Meagan Spooner